Posted: 12/03/2012 | December 3rd, 2012

 Greetings from Africa!
-Somewhere right now, I’m trying to snap a photo of a lion without being eaten.
-In the meantime, this week I want to share stories of readers who used my tips and advice to realize their travel dreams.
+While I’m busy trying to snap a photo of a lion, this week I want to share stories of readers who used my tips and advice to realize their own travel dreams.
 If you’ve been thinking about traveling for a while, let these reader stories inspire you and show you that the advice here can work for anyone!

 Our first success story comes from Lauren, a 22-year-old native of Dallas, Texas.
-Before leaving America to travel, Lauren worked for a company that helped students prepare for college-entrance exams.
-On the road for 7 months already, she spent a year saving up the $18,000 USD she wanted for her trip.
-I wanted to interview Lauren to show that a) you can save substantial sums of money even if you are young and b) young, solo women need not be afraid to travel alone.
+Before leaving America to travel, Lauren worked for a company that helped students prepare for college entrance exams.
+On the road for seven months already, she spent a year saving up the $18,000 USD she wanted for her trip.
+I wanted to interview Lauren to show that (a) you can save substantial sums of money even if you are young and (b) young, solo women need not be afraid to travel alone.

 I’m always curious — how did you stumble across this site?